 3. Pebeo - Porcelain 150

-Pebeo Porcelain 150 paints are another great glass painting product. these colors can be mixed to make your own shades and personalized colours and can be cleaned with water.
-This line of paints also has a special thinner that can be used if the paint gets a little old and starts to thicken.
+Pebeo Porcelain 150 paints are another great glass painting product.
+These colors can be mixed to make your own shades and personalized colours and are cleaned with water.
+This line of paints also has a special thinner to use if the paint gets a little old and starts to thicken.

-Although these paints are still very easy to clean up, you'll find you need to take a little more time cleaning your brushes.
+Although these paints are still very easy to clean up from solid surfaces, it will take a little more time to clean your brushes.
 The Masters Brush Cleaner cleans them up beautifully, conditions them and is what I use on all of my brushes.
 Especially my good ones.

-The Pebeo line of glass paint is also available in a pen style dispenser.
+The Pebeo line also has a glass paint pen dispenser available.
 The Porcelain 150 Paint Pens are perfect for writing names on Christmas ornaments or doing any other detailed line work if you don't have great control with a paintbrush.

 I personally found that these often dried out if they weren’t used consistently.
-But even still, they were super convenient when writing names or doing line work.
+But even still, the glass paint pens were super convenient when writing names or doing line work.

 5. Pebeo - Vitrea 160 Outliner

 These fancy little tubes of paint are a great way to add texture to your painted design.